-The Company sold an aggregate of 722,568 shares of its Class A Common Stock at the market price for a total of \$24.4 million in the three months ended March 31, 2023.
+The Company sold an aggregate of 722,568 shares of its Class A Common Stock at the market price for a total of \$24.4 million during the nine months ended September 30, 2023.
 After expenses and commissions paid to the agents, the Company's proceeds totaled \$23.4 million.
 Additionally, the Company recorded direct costs of \$0.2 million related to the issuance.
-Of the total proceeds, \$1.2 million is included in Accounts Receivable at March 31, 2023.
 The shares of Class A Common Stock were issued pursuant to the Company's shelf registration statement on Form S-3 (File No. 333-239242), which became effective on August 5, 2020, and two prospectus supplements dated December 31, 2020 and December 5, 2022, respectively.
-At present, the Company has \$1.7 million remaining available for sale under the shelf registration statement, and may sell additional shares through the ATM offering.
 The Company has used and/or intends to use the net proceeds from this offering for working capital and general corporate purposes including, but not limited to, capital expenditures, investment in technology development and deployment, repayment of indebtedness, potential acquisitions and other business opportunities.
+There were no sales of Class A Common Stock through the ATM offering in the nine months ended September 30, 2022.